 GC-MS Profiling and Antioxidant Activities of Essential Oils from Leaves of Annona SquamosaL.

 ABSTRACT:Medicinal plants, their biological activities, and their phytochemical contents are important for finding safe and potent new compounds for therapeutic use.
-In order to investigate the chemical contents and evaluate the storage effect on the antioxidant activity of Lebanese Annona squamosa leaf essential oil extracts, the current study was undertaken.The leaves of Annona squamosa taken from Batroun (Lebanon), were dried naturally and the essential oil (EO) was extracted by hydrodistillation.
-The gas chromatography-mass spectrometry (GC-MS) technic was used to analyze the composition of the EO.
-Concerning the antioxidant activity, two different methods namely, theradical scavenging activity (DPPH test) and ferric reducing antioxidant power (FRAP) were used.
+In order to investigate the chemical contents and to evaluate the storage effect on the antioxidant activity of Lebanese Annona squamosa leaf essential oil -, the current study was undertaken.The leaves of Annona squamosa taken from Batroun (Lebanon), were dried naturally and the essential oil (EO) was extracted by hydrodistillation.
+Gas chromatography-mass spectrometry (GC-MS) technique was used to analyze the composition of the EO.
+Concerning the antioxidant activity, two different methods namelyradical scavenging activity (DPPH test) and ferric reducing antioxidant power (FRAP) were used.
 The results show that the majority of the compounds identified in the samples of the EOs studied, belong to the sesquiterpenoids.
 On the other hand, the storage of the plant materials containing theEOs or the EOs themselves, leads to a loss in the volatile compounds, which is reflected in the bioactivity as shown in the results of the antioxidants assays.

-Key words:Annona Squamosa, Essential oil, GC-MS, Antioxidant, FRAP, DPPH
+Key words:Annona squamosa, Essential oil, GC-MS, Antioxidant, FRAP, DPPH

 INTRODUCTION

-Medicinal plants are part of the history of all continents:through the centuries, knowledge about plants has been organized, documented, and passed down across generations1.
-Herbal medicine is now used on a daily basis in the form of prevention rather than therapy to protect our health: a resource containing phytochemicals such as flavonoids, polyphenols, alkaloids, tannins, terpenoids, coumarins, and others.One of these Annona squamosa (AS) edible fruit plants belonging to the Annonaceae family is commonly known as the sugar apple, custard apple, and sweetsop2.
-Research conducted on this plant showedthat it ownsseveral medicinal properties such as cardiotonic activity, antimicrobialand insecticidal activity, and anti-cancerous activity3.
+Medicinal plants are part of the history of all continents.Through the centuries, knowledge about plants has been organized, documented, and passed down across generations1.
+Herbal medicine is now used on a daily basis as prevention rather than therapy to protect our health.A resource containing phytochemicals such as flavonoids, polyphenols, alkaloids, tannins, terpenoids, coumarins, and others.One of these Annona squamosa (AS) edible fruit plants belonging to the Annonaceae family is commonly known as the sugar apple, custard apple, and sweetsop2.
+Research on this plant showedseveral medicinal properties such as cardiotonic, antimicrobial,insecticidal, and anti-cancerous activitivities3.
 With a traditional use widely spread in many countries mainly in Lebanon due to its geographical location, its Mediterranean climate where it adapts well it is a small, well-branched tree that grows at altitudes of 0 to 2,000 m and does well in hot, dry climates.
-It has been reported to possess a wide variety of pharmacological activities4 Essential oils (EO), volatile compounds extracted from plants, are complex compounds with strong odors, made up of various plant metabolites5.
-EOs have long been believed to have many different biological activities6.
+The planthas been reported to possess a wide variety of pharmacological activities4.
+Essential oils (EO), volatile compounds extracted from plants, are complex compounds with strong odors, made up of various plant metabolites5.
+EOs are believed to have many different biological activities6.
 Furthermore, the composition of EOs in the same plant species is affected by several parameters, such as harvest time, extraction method, and protection7–9.
 ASEOs have showed a wide range of biological properties10–13.

 The present study aimed to extract and identified the volatile organic components from dry leaves of AS using hydrodistillation and GC/MS, to study the changes inEOcomposition during storage of leaves in paper bags or the storage of EO samples, and measure the effect on the antioxidant activity through two in vitro antioxidant tests.